MarynaRas/Practical-Data-Analysis-Portfolio/Project1-Exploratory Data Analysis/README.md

 Here is an overview of the repository structure:

 - `Images/`: This directory contains images and visualizations used in the project.
-- `LICENSE`: The license file outlines the terms and conditions for using this project.
 - `Project1_Exploratory_Data_Analysis.Rmd`: The R Markdown file with detailed code and explanations of the exploratory data analysis.
 - `Project1_Exploratory_Data_Analysis.pdf`: A PDF document summarizing the analysis, findings, and visualizations.
 - `README.md`: You are currently reading this file, which provides a summary of the project, data sources, methods, and repository structure.

-## Discussion
-Our exploratory data analysis serves as a foundation for understanding the complex connections between maternal tobacco exposure and various child outcomes.
-While preliminary findings suggest potential associations, further investigations and analyses are needed to uncover the underlying mechanisms comprehensively.
-Future research directions may include longitudinal studies, consideration of genetic factors, and qualitative research, ultimately leading to evidence-based interventions to improve child and adolescent health.